 Container

-A container image is the standard form of an application package.
-A container image represents the binary data that encapsulates an application and all its software dependencies.
-You can deploy applications from custom images that are hosted on Docker Hub, Container Registry, or a private image registry.
-An image ID is a unique identifier composed of the URI of the image registry and the image tag.
-The default image tag is
+A container image is the binary package that encapsulates an application and all its software dependencies.
+Images can be pulled from Docker Hub, Container Registry, or a private image registry.

 Image registry